-3.09 Failure to report a change of use, when discovered by the District, may require payment equal to twice the avoided user charges in effect during the period of time since such unauthorized change of use was made and twice the additional connection fee in effect at the time of discovery.
+Failure to report a change of use, when discovered by the District, may require payment equal to twice the avoided user charges in effect during the period of time since such unauthorized change of use was made and twice the additional connection fee in effect at the time of discovery.
 Properties found to have unauthorized changes of use may be disconnected or be subject to flow reduction until payment of said payments are paid.

-Notwithstanding the provisions of this section, the Board of Directors shall have the right to alter or reduce the penalties and provisions herein in public session at a regularly scheduled Board meeting for good cause upon recommendation of the General Manager or upon appeal by the penalized party.
-Commented [TT1]: Point of discussion At the sole discretion of the General Manager, the District may allow a maximum six-month suspension of monthly service charges in the event that the customer requests services be shut off as a result of a catastrophic event such as fire that renders a dwelling unit uninhabitable.
-Such suspensions will only be granted to customers who have continuously used and maintained their wastewater service in an active billing status for at least one year.
-Commented [TT2]: Point of Discussion
+The General Manager, at his/her discretion, may reduce said penalties for changes of use based on the specific circumstances related to the change of use.